Last updated: August 5, 2022

 For information on California Residents Consumer Privacy Rights provided by the California Consumer Privacy Act (CCPA), please see the Addendum for California Residents Consumer Privacy Rights.

 Contact information: As part of our surveys, you will be asked to provide us with your contact information, such as your name, complete postal address, and email address.
 This information is required so that we are able to facilitate our programs and sweepstakes events to you.
 For example, we would need your name and postal address to mail you product samples, valuable trial coupons, product information, and other offers.
 Likewise, we would need your email address and complete postal address to send you any email offers.

-Consumer Product Survey Information: As you participate in our Consumer Product Survey, you will be asked to answer questions regarding yours or your household’s product usage, brand preferences, shopping habits, hobbies & interests (such as reading and sports), health conditions, and preferences for wellness products.
+Consumer Product Survey Information: As you participate in our Consumer Product Survey, you will be asked to answer questions regarding your or your household’s product usage, brand preferences, shopping habits, hobbies & interests (such as reading and sports), health conditions, and preferences for wellness products.
 You may also be asked to provide demographic information, such as your age range, gender, the number of people in your household, and household income range.
 Such responses will enable us and our clients to provide you with the most relevant offers for your household.
-For example, many of our clients create offers especially for people with certain interests and demographic characteristics.
+For example, many of our clients create offers, especially for people with certain interests and demographic characteristics.

 Third-Party Information: Shopper’s Voice and our clients may collect and use additional information from third parties, where, for example, you may have given permission to those third parties to share your information with others like us.
 We use this third-party information to help improve our products and services, as well as to provide you with more relevant product information and offers.

 Online Activity: Shopper's Voice may collect certain information about your online activity as explained below in more detail under Cookies and Online Activities.